Overview

 DeepSeek-R1

 We support DeepSeek-R1.
 Its not fully tested yet, more and more functionality will be added, like e.g. the output of it’s reasoning content.
 The example is available here.
 It does not support vision.
-The model is open-source so you could also use it with Ollama, but we have not tested it.
+The model is open-source so you could also use it with Ollama, but we have not tested it..env

 Ollama

-You can use Ollama to easily run local models.
+You can use Ollama to easily run local models.- Download Ollama from here

 - Run

-.
+ollama pull model_name.
 Preferably pick a model which supports tool-calling from here - Run

 ollama start